Amrapali03/Grocery-Store-Sales-Time-Series-Forecasting/README.md

 - Top 3 Article Types by number of sales are Grocery II, Beverages and Prepared Food.
 - Highest performing store is 44.
 - Highest sales has been in the state Pichincha followed by Guayas.
-- Highest sales has been in the city of Quito followed by Guayaquil
+- Highest sales has been in the city of Quito followed by Guayaquil.
-- Average sales has been highest in the year 2016 and during the season of Apr-Jun
+- Average sales has been highest in the year 2016 which could be effect of 2016 earthquake.
+- Average sales are also high during the season of Apr-Jun.
-- the average sales increase when there are items on promotion.
+- The average sales increase when there are items on promotion.
+- As per seasonality biweekly peaks are observed which aligns with the factor that wages are given biweekly and end of month.

 ## Citation